Article: The Business Impact of Implementing IFS Cloud ERP

 Key Benefits: ✔ Rapid scalability for multi-site enterprises ✔ Reduced IT dependency with pre-configured templates ✔ Consistent data governance across all locations

-With , businesses must transition to IFS Report Studio.
+With SAP ending support for Crystal Reports, businesses must transition to IFS Report Studio.
 Benefits include: ✅ Modern, interactive dashboards (no static PDFs) ✅ Self-service reporting for non-technical users ✅ Seamless integration with IFS Cloud data

 Action Step: Start migrating reports now to avoid disruptions.